 Understanding The Unique Issues Of Late-Life Divorce

 Some couples assume that a divorce later in life, after their children are grown and out on their own, may be simpler.
 However, late-life divorces, also known as grey divorce, can present unique concerns.
 At the Law Offices of David T. Garnes, LLC, our attorney understands the complex issues that can arise in late-life divorces.
-With 15 years of family law experience, our skilled lawyer can carefully evaluate your case and develop personalized solutions for your concerns.
+With more than 20 years of family law experience, our skilled lawyer can carefully evaluate your case and develop personalized solutions for your concerns.

 Key Considerations In Late-Life Divorces